About NBA Heave Report

 Heave History

-- Heave Heroes (most attempts): Stephen Curry (166), Jamal Crawford (147), JR Smith (109), Andre Miller (107), Raymond Felton (105)
+- Heave Heroes: Stephen Curry (170), Jamal Crawford (147), JR Smith (109), Andre Miller (107), and Raymond Felton (105) have the most heave attempts (36+ ft) since 2003.

 - Most heave makes: Stephen Curry and Trae Young (20)

-- Long-Distance Legends: Andre Miller and Steve Blake have the most full-court (70+ ft) attempts (27) from 2003 through last season (pre-rule change), ahead of Vince Carter (15), Nikola Jokic (14), and Dwight Howard (12).
+- Long-Distance Legends: Andre Miller and Steve Blake have the most full-court (70+ ft) attempts (27) since 2003, ahead of Vince Carter (15), Nikola Jokic (14), and Dwight Howard (12).
 Not included: Andre Miller's one-handed circus shot from 2001.

-- Lite Heavers (excl. halfcourt): Trae Young (19 of 59, 32.2%), Stephen Curry (14 of 56, 25.0%) and Damian Lillard (13 of 31, 41.9%) have the most makes in the "4-point" range (36ft to halfcourt).
+- Lite Heavers (excl. halfcourt): Trae Young (19 of 59, 32.2%), Stephen Curry (14 of 59, 23.7%) and Damian Lillard (13 of 31, 41.9%) have the most makes in the "4-point" range (36ft to halfcourt).
 Note: excludes 2025-26.

-- Dry Heaver: DeMar DeRozan has made 0 heaves in 61 attempts.
+- Dry Heaver: DeMar DeRozan has made 0 heaves in 64 attempts.
 This would-be game-winning heave was ruined by an unfortunate timeout.

-- I Think You Should Heave: Kevin Durant has attempted 17 heaves in his entire career, only 1 since 2019.
+- I Think You Should Heave: Kevin Durant has attempted 18 heaves in his entire career, only 2 since 2019.
 Back in 2013 he said: "But if I'm like 8-for-19, I'm going to go ahead and dribble one more second and let that buzzer go off and then throw it up there."

 Terminology

-- Heave: Heaves: Any shot from 36+ feet.
-The NBA Heave Report uses a broader definition, counting all 36+ ft shots regardless of situation; the NBA’s 2025–26 rule applies only to end-of-quarter attempts.
+- Heave: Any shot from 36+ feet.
+NBA Heave Report uses a broader definition, counting all 36+ ft shots regardless of situation; the NBA’s 2025–26 rule applies only to end-of-quarter attempts.
 The league does not publish individual heave data.

 - Halfcourt: Any shot beyond the NBA midcourt line (47 feet from the baseline).